sminrana/sminrana/README.md

 # Hi, I’m a Mobile App Developer 👋

+...focused on building production-ready iOS and Android apps.

-I build mobile apps with a mobile-first mindset, backed by over 10 years of experience working with backend systems and APIs.
+My main work is mobile — native and cross-platform — backed by 10+ years of experience working with backend systems and APIs.
+This helps me build apps that are complete, stable, and easy to scale.

 ## Mobile
 - iOS: Swift, SwiftUI